moshe-sharabi/MathExercise/README.md

 # MathExercise
-an app with simple (but not easy) math questions
+an android app with simple (but not easy) math questions